 This state borders the Gulf of Maine and the Atlantic Ocean, making it ideal for beach life.

 Many people already know Cape Cod and Martha’s Vineyard, but it doesn’t hurt to explore some other less-known, pretty, and new swathes of sand that one can find up and down the Massachusetts coastline.
-This article will share the eight best beaches in Massachusetts.
+This article will share the ten best beaches in Massachusetts.

 Crane Beach makes the top of our list of the best beaches in Massachusetts.
 This long and narrow beach is located on the Atlantic Ocean in Ipswich.